sagemath/trac_to_gh/Issue 9873.md

 # Issue 9873: add a function for the derivative of ceil and floor

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9874

 Original creator: burcin